learnk8s/learnk8s.io/src/clusterSize/content.md

 All of these are valid approaches — Kubernetes is a flexible system and it doesn't dictate you how to use it!

-This article explores the pros and cons of different approaches on the scale from _"few large shared clusters"_ to _"many small dedicated clusters"_ — in particular, these are:
+Here are some of the options you have:

 - [**One large shared cluster**](#1-one-large-shared-cluster)
 - [**Many small single-use clusters**](#2-many-small-single-use-clusters)
 - [**Cluster per application**](#3-cluster-per-application)
 - [**Cluster per environment**](#4-cluster-per-environment)

-Note that the first two approaches are the two extremes on the scale, and the other two are in between — this is shown in the following:
+The first two approaches are the extremes on the scale from _few large_ to _many small_ clusters, as shown below:

 ![Scale of cluster sizes](assets/dimensions.svg)